Guides

 Look for:

-• Incidents — any security events or losses
+• Incidents, including security events or losses

-Step 6: Decision Framework
+Decision Framework

 ScoreTypical Action